Oil inches up as tight supply, vaccinations outweigh virus concerns - Up News Info

 Article content

+“Oil prices are set to range this week after recovering all of the “delta-dip” losses from the last Monday week,” Jeffrey Halley, a senior Asia Pacific market analyst at OANDA, wrote in a note.
+“Both contracts should continue to consolidate their gains, with volatility much reduced from last week.”

-In one encouraging sign, Britain reported its lowest daily total of new COVID-19 cases since July 4 on Monday, suggesting the recent surge in infections has passed its peak.
+In one encouraging sign for fuel demand, Britain reported its lowest daily total of new COVID-19 cases since July 4 on Monday, suggesting the recent surge in infections has passed its peak.

 Analysts tracking mobility data remain confident about fuel demand, counting on vaccinations to guard against strict new lockdowns.